richwarner/cairo-erc20/README.md

 # Conversion helper

-There is a file `conversion.py` in the root directory that allows for easy conversion between felt and strings and numbers and uint256.
+File `conversion.py` in the root directory can be used for conversion between felt and strings and numbers and uint256.

-To use interactively run:
+To use that helper iteratively interactively run:

 `python3 -i conversion.py`